mapa17/breakfastclub/docs/Logic_Description.md

 # Open Issues

+* Agents behavior distribution is not following expected personality types
+* Agents are taking too many breaks

+# Criteria
+What are criteria on which to evaluate the *goodness* of the simulation?

+* The internal and aggregated values (Motivation, Happiness, Attention, Noise) should express a dynamic behavior.
+* Agent Action distribution should be diverse, but follow basic expectations about how 'extraversion' and 'conscientiousness' effects the action chooser.
+* There should be some variance between instances of the same Personality Configuration executing with different seeds.
+* There should be a systematic shift between drastically different Personality Configurations.

 # Action Selection
+The basic action sequence one would expect is to alternate between Stuyding (Study Alone or Study in Group) and Resting (Taking a break or Chatting) actions.
+Only if the agent is prevented from following that cycle, experiences a drop in Happiness that if sufficiently strong would cause the agent to start to quarrel with another agent.

 ## Score Bias
 The score bias is added to the current action, and substracted from the previous action